-Sadly, burning fossil fuels, is one of the biggest contributors to environmental pollution and climate change.
-By ditching energy suppliers who readily burn oil and gas (which releases carbon dioxide into the atmosphere), you can power your home using the sun, wind and waves, instantly reducing your carbon footprint by 50%.
+By swapping to a renewable energy supplier, you can power your home using the sun, wind and waves.
+This will instantly reduce your carbon footprint by 50%.
 Good Energy, Pure Planet and Ecotricity are all paving the way in providing green and clean energy.

 Being conscious of what you bin while out on the go is a good place to start.
 Hold on to recyclables until you get home and even your food waste.
 Yes, chuck those apple cores into your compost bin.
 If you don't have a compost bin, now is a great time to build or buy one.
 It will attract lots of insects and as a result, will welcome many beloved garden wildlife like the hedgehog.
 It'll also leave you with some fresh compost which is a superfood for helping things grow.

 Think of ways you can give your rubbish a new lease of life.
 Try growing seeds in glass jars, keep hold of tins for storage or to use as jelly moulds, reuse ribbon and magazines for wrapping paper.
 The possibilities are endless.

 If your child is given a helium balloon at a party, remember not to release it into the air.
 Or, say no to the balloon altogether.
 Support your children going plastic-free by encouraging them to kindly refuse unnecessary items.
 Turning down straws, or a free plastic toy that comes with a meal deal, or choosing a magazine without plastic tat is a good starting place.